-- There is no evidence that existing hours of work limits are inadequate.
-Licensees are currently managing working hour limits in accordance with applicable legislation and procedural control while respecting collective agreements.
+- .
+There is no evidence that existing hours of work limits are inadequate.
+Licensees are currently managing working hour limits in accordance with applicable legislation and procedural controls while respecting collective agreements.
 There is no evidence that safety-related events are linked to working hours.
 Treating fatigue management and hours of work as separate issues from overall fitness for duty will detract from the synergistic approach necessary to ensure safety.
-While the number of hours worked must be controlled, hours of work limits are a small part in managing fatigue and should not be elevated to an inappropriate level of importance. - These new proposed restrictions conflict with existing legislation and numerous collective agreements, and will add significant process complexity for licensees.
+While the number of hours worked must be controlled, hours of work limits are a small part in managing fatigue and should not be elevated to an inappropriate level of importance. - .
+These new proposed restrictions conflict with existing legislation and numerous collective agreements, and will add significant process complexity for licensees.
 The resulting administrative burden will fall primarily on first line supervisors and will result in significant added expense for licensees with no demonstrable benefit to safety.
-PLGS believes that this added administrative burden would negatively impact safety as is and will take the front line supervisors away from the field reducing the time spent providing oversight of the workforce.
+OPG believes that this added administrative burden would negatively impact safety and will take the front line supervisors away from the field, reducing the time spent providing oversight of the workforce.
 Licensees would have less flexibility to deploy qualified staff to support critical work and to schedule training.
 Imposing this burden on the industry is contrary to the Federal "Red Tape Reduction Action Plan" which calls for the consideration of administrative burden in regulatory proposals.
-In addition to limiting flexibility in deployment and training of qualified staff, the creation of a dual system of covered and non-covered employees under the same collective agreements will result in labour relations tension and impacts to quality of life for no demonstrable safety benefit. - Limits to hours of work that are this broad and restrictive will make nuclear work less attractive to the best skilled trades.
+In addition to limiting flexibility in deployment and training of qualified staff, the creation of a dual system of covered and non-covered employees under the same collective agreements will result in labour relations tension and impacts to quality of life for no demonstrable safety benefit. - .
+Limits to hours of work that are this broad and restrictive will make nuclear work less attractive to the best skilled trades.
 The proposed limits are much more restrictive than any comparable industry.
 As the nuclear industry relies on skilled trades for peak work including outages and capital projects, these restrictions will make the acquisition of the best skilled trades (either directly by licensees or by vendors) much more difficult.
-The impact of these restrictions to scheduling for outage and capital project work will add tens of millions of dollars in financial burden to the industry for no demonstrable safety benefit. - Our review of the Human Factors North research report "Review of Criteria for Assessing Shift Schedules in the Nuclear Industry" has raised a number of significant concerns.
-The study, used as a supporting document for REGDOC-2.2.1, was largely an academic exercise rather than a study of the actual conditions, programs and controls in place at nuclear facilities and did not engage licensees directly.
-The study did not consider the merit of exceptions to hours of work limits to maintain minimum complement.
+The impact of these restrictions to scheduling for outage and capital project work will add tens of millions of dollars in financial burden to the industry for no demonstrable safety benefit. - .
+Our review of the Human Factors North research report "Review of Criteria for Assessing Shift Schedules in the Nuclear Industry" has raised a number of concerns.
+The study did not examine actual conditions, programs and controls in place at nuclear facilities.
+In addition, consideration was not given to the merit of exceptions to hours of work limits to maintain minimum complement.
 Furthermore, the report did not take into account the unique aspects of nuclear operations and practical fatigue risk management solutions which would likely be more effective in mitigating risk than rigid working hour limits.
-It is our view that these shortcomings significantly undermine the basis for this Regulatory Document.
+It is our view that these shortcomings weaken the basis for this Regulatory Document.